 Plus, you can watch cute versions of Xavier Woods and Solid Snake throw bombs at each other, so it’s worthy of recommendation for that alone, surely?

 28. Bleeding Edge

-Developer: Ninja Theory Publisher: Xbox Game Studios Release Date: March 24th 2020
+Developer: Ninja Theory Publisher: Xbox Game Studios Release Date: March 24th, 2020 Online/Local: Online

 Bleeding Edge is a game that wears its influences quite clearly on its sleeves.
 Taking cues from hero shooters like Overwatch, Bleeding Edge leverages Ninja Theory’s experience as melee combat specialists to create a “hero brawler” of sorts.
 It’s somewhat Frankensteinian in nature, but it’s a combination that works rather well.